wscubemuskan/LDR-Automatic-Light-Arduino/README.md

 ## 📌 Project Overview

-This project demonstrates an **LDR Automatic Light System using Arduino Uno**.
-The LDR detects the surrounding light intensity, and the Arduino automatically controls an LED according to the detected light condition.
+This project demonstrates an LDR-based Automatic Light System using Arduino Uno.
+The LDR (Light Dependent Resistor) detects the surrounding light intensity, and the Arduino automatically controls an LED according to the detected light level.

 ## 🎯 Objective

-To design and simulate an automatic lighting system using an **LDR (Light Dependent Resistor)** and **Arduino Uno**, where the LED automatically responds to changes in light intensity.
+To design and simulate an automatic lighting system that turns the LED ON or OFF based on the surrounding light intensity detected by the LDR.

 ## 🔧 Components Used

 - Arduino Uno
-- LDR (Light Dependent Resistor)
+- LDR (Photoresistor)
 - LED
 - Resistor
-- Jumper Wires
+- Jumper wires
-- Power Supply

-## ⚙️ Working

-The LDR senses the surrounding light intensity and provides an analog value to the Arduino through **Analog Pin A0**.

-The Arduino compares the LDR reading with a predefined threshold and controls the LED accordingly.

-- **Light detected:** LED responds according to the sensor reading.
-- **No light detected:** LED turns ON automatically.
-- The LDR value can also be monitored through the Serial Monitor.

 ## 🔌 Pin Connections